49 Results

 2. You’re Ghosting Past Clients

 We’ve all forgotten to follow up.
 When you’re trying to find more freelance work, go back to previous clients and ask if they need help or if their coworkers do.
-Did that contact move on?
-Find them in their new role and remind them of your freelance services.
+It’s one of the easiest marketing moves you can make for your business.

 3. You’ve Fallen Into a Pitching Black Hole